angelozerr/jdt-codemining/README.md

  * Show authors

-# Help us to get his into the Eclipse standard
+# Help us to get this into the Eclipse standard

 Please `star this project if you want to have those CodeMinings inside JDT`.
 After discussing with JDT Team, this CodeMining support will not included for Photon release in June but perhaps in september if jdt-codemining receives good feedback.
 Indeed as CodeMining is a new feature which could cause some trouble (like performance) and JDT Team are very busy, they prefer not include my work on Java CodeMining for Photon release in June.